Patagonia Nine Trails Short Review

 Ringing up at $65, they are one of the less expensive models that we tested.
 Though we wouldn't consider them a steal, in the long run, they will prove their solid value, especially if you are a hiker/backpacker and a runner.

 The Patagonia Nine Trails are a lightweight, versatile pair of hiking shorts that get the job done better than most.
 Though they seem designed primarily for those moving quickly, we also enjoyed them on day hikes and walks at a slower speed.
-They earn a Top Pick Award for their superb performance as a pair of distance hiking and/or trail running shorts.
+They earn award recognition for their superb performance as a pair of distance hiking and/or trail running shorts.

 — Ben Applebaum-Bauch